x1n5h3n/Rotulus/README.md

 Modify it to fit your database configuration and, copy it where you want to store it.

-Then you have to create an environment variable name `ROTULUS_CONF_PATH` with the file path as value.
+Then you have to create an environment variable named `ROTULUS_CONF_PATH` with the file path as value.

 ## Usage